 Planning a baby shower?
 It all starts with the invites.
-But unlike other parties where you’re just required to cover the basics—when, where, why and how to RSVP—baby shower invitation wording usually includes a bit of a boost about the sex of the baby, what mom and dad need and what kind of occasion the day will bring.
+But unlike other parties where you’re just required to cover the basics—when, where, why and how to RSVP—baby shower invitation wording usually includes a bit of a boost about the sex of the baby, what the parents need and what kind of occasion the day will bring.

 You might need baby shower invitation wording for a boy or baby sprinkle wording for growing families.
-If mom and dad would like limited items, that may mean bring-a-book instead of a card wording or diaper shower invitation wording.
+If the parents would like limited items, that may mean bring-a-book instead of a card wording or diaper shower invitation wording.

 Baby Shower Invitation Wording for a Boy